lihkin213/dns-svcs/dns-records.md

 #### PTR Type record
 {:#ptr-record}

 To add this record type, an existing A or AAAA record must be created beforehand that is not already associated with another PTR record.
-Select an existing record from the dropdown menu.
-Specify a **TTL** value from the dropdown menu, with a default value of `1 min`.
+Select an existing record from the list menu.
+Specify a **TTL** value from the list menu, with a default value of `1 min`.

 Required Fields:
 * Select existing record